by Hanz Makmur - Sept 1, 2016

 Exchange protocol is the prefered method to accessed Microsoft Office365 if you have email client that support this protocol.
 Follow instruction listed in the Other Methods below.

 Despite the fact that it is possible to follow the IMAP Based Mail client settings table above to reconfigure your mobile devices to work with Rutgers Connect, you should be aware that for security reasons, University Acceptable Use policies require that all mobile devices are to be enrolled in Mobile Device Management (MDM) for all Rutgers staff and faculty.
+Essentially you need to install Intune Company Portal app and give Rutgers access to control your phone if it is ever lost or stolen.
 Follow Mobile Device Management Policy website to setup your mobile devices.

 Note: If you set your mobile devices to use IMAP settings above without enrolling in MDM, you are non compliant with University Acceptable Use policy.